sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 * My hypervisor will be [Proxmox](https://www.proxmox.com)
 * Provide the current supported operating systems by Red Hat.
 At the time of writing these are (without ELS): RHEL 7, RHEL 8 and RHEL 9
 * Have the possibility to selectively provide EUS or ELS versions
-* Install systems using PXE and kickstart (no golden image)
+* Install systems using PXE and Kickstart (no golden image)
 * Configure the systems after the initial installation
 * Utilize an external DHCP server
 * Utilize an external DNS server